MoscowJS/speaker/README.md

 As well as our [check list for slides](#checklist-for-slides).

 One of the ways to improve quality of your presentation is to do rehersals.
-You can do them by yourself, telling your speach out loud, or ask a collegue to listen to you and give feedback.
+You can do them by yourself, telling your speech out loud, or ask a collegue to listen to you and give feedback.

 Every our talk goes through **3 rehersal sessions** with organizers and